axonivy-market/openai-connector/openai-connector-product/README.md

 Chat GPT requests do not come for free.
 However, when you register a new account, 5$ are added to it.
 This is perfect to develop your Chat GPT integration free of charge.

-1. Register an openai.com account on their website.
+1. Register an account on [platform.openai.com](https://platform.openai.com/overview).
 2. Once logged in, click on your user icon on the upper right corner.
 3. In the menu, use the "View API keys" option.
 4. Generate a new API key and store it in your variables.yaml under `Variables.openai-connector.apiKey`